yetianmed/subcortex/README.md

 # Subcortex Parcellation Atlas (SPA)
-This repository provides files including data and MATLAB code (*.m) relevant to manuscript:
+This repository provides files including data and MATLAB code (*.m) relevant to the manuscript:

 ***Functional Gradients and Parcellation of the Human Subcortex***